 - Follow the process.

-Each step in the first two levels of the appeals process is explained below. - Meet the deadlines.
-The deadlines are important.
-Be sure that you understand and follow the deadlines that apply to things you must do.
-There are also deadlines our plan must follow.
-(If you think we are not meeting our deadlines, you can file a complaint.
-Section 11 of this chapter tells you how to file a complaint.) - Ask for help if you need it.
-If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2 of this chapter).
+- · Meet the deadlines.

+- Ask for help if you need it.
+If you have questions or need help at any time, please call Customer Service.
+Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.

-During a Level 1 Appeal, the Quality Improvement Organization reviews your appeal and decides whether to change the decision made by our plan.
+During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
+It decides if the end date for your care is medically appropriate.

-Step 1: Make your Level 1 Appeal: contact the Quality Improvement Organization for your state and ask for a review.
+Step 1: Make your Level 1 appeal: contact the Quality Improvement Organization and ask for a fast-track appeal.
 You must act quickly.